 Collaborating to Shape Public Discourse on the Humane Treatment of Farmed Animals

 Gross has also expanded the reach of Farm Forward’s approach through academic publications and public lectures.
-His new book, Animals and the Human Imagination: A Companion to Animal Studies (Columbia University Press, 2012), explores the new interdisciplinary field known as "animal studies" to challenge the way we think about animals.
+His first book, Animals and the Human Imagination: A Companion to Animal Studies (Columbia University Press, 2012), explores the new interdisciplinary field known as "animal studies" to challenge the way we think about animals.
 Nobel laureate J. M. Coetzee calls the edited volume "a richly intelligent mapping of the field" and "accessible—even engrossing—to the ordinary educated reader."
-Harvard Professor Kimberley Patton calls it "impressive and startling. . . . an oracle" and the University of Chicago's Wendy Doniger predicts that it will not only "inspire more scholarly work on animals, but it will also supply fuel for activists who hope to treat animals more humanely . . . in the world outside the academy."
-Gross’s forthcoming second book, The Question of the Animal and Religion (Columbia University Press), will extend the work of Animals and the Human Imagination to help us think more carefully about how religion and the plight of animals intersect.
+Harvard Professor Kimberley Patton calls it "impressive and startling. . . an oracle" and the University of Chicago's Wendy Doniger predicts that it will not only "inspire more scholarly work on animals, but it will also supply fuel for activists who hope to treat animals more humanely . . . in the world outside the academy."
 Gross is also a sought-after speaker at businesses, college campuses, academic conferences, and public speaking events internationally, bringing Farm Forward’s message into the ivory tower and the board room.
 Recent talks have included presentations at Google’s headquarters, the University of Cambridge, the American Academy of Religion Annual Meeting, and at the Chicago Humanities Festival.

 Farm Forward also helped best-selling author Kathy Freston complete her book, The Veganist.
 This accessible, informative, and popular book advocates the big picture connections between farmed-animal welfare, human health, and conscientious life choices.
 The Veganist quickly became a New York Times best-seller and has been featured prominently on shows like The Oprah Winfrey Show, The Ellen DeGeneres Show, and Good Morning America.